Jonathanhovland/weather-application/README.md

 ## Features

-You can search any City in the United States using their City name or Zip Code to get a 5 day forecast.
+You can search any City in the United States using their City name or Zip Code to get a 5 day forecast with error handeling.

 After the search you will get ther following results for each day.
 -Date